souzamarlon/mysafeguest-mobile/README.md

 ## :information_source: TODO
 - Integration with stripe or Google Play card before registering admin account.
 Obs: This app is able to create the accounts but it won't execute the payment process.
-- Ask for the payment before to do the app download in Google play (My first idea was just charge the administration accounts every month.).
+OR: Ask for the payment before to do the app download in Google play (My first idea was just charge the administration accounts every month.).
 - Read the qr code using an IP camera.
 This will automatically read the QR code, it won't be necessary to read the qr code using one smartphone.

 ## :information_source: How To Use